ianchanning/turing-test-paper/README.md

 fraction is used for the higher types of thinking.
 Most of it is probably used for the retention of visual impressions.
-I should be surprised if more than $10^9$ was required for satisfactory playing of the imitation game, at any rate against a blind man. (*Note*The capacity of the _Encyclopaedia Britannica_, 11th edition, is $2 \times 10^9$) A storage capacity of $10^9$ would be a very practicable possibility even by present techniques.
+I should be surprised if more than $10^9$ was required for satisfactory playing of the imitation game, at any rate against a blind man. (_Note_—The capacity of the _Encyclopaedia Britannica_, 11th edition, is $2 \times 10^9$) A storage capacity of $10^9$ would be a very practicable possibility even by present techniques.
 It is probably not necessary to increase the